 DMU architecture students have worked in collaboration with a local architect to develop designs that will modify the homes and raise them, to prevent flooding in the rainy season.

-The cost of the works has been met by fundraising carried out by DMU students, staff and friends of the university, with activities being held on campus, including a sponsored abseil.
-People can also donate to the Square Mile India Fund to provide essentials such as books, school equipment, access to medicine, and sports and games equipment for young people
+The cost of the works has been met by fundraising carried out by DMU students, staff and friends of the university, with activities being held on campus.

-DMU Square Mile India has also started to support the Loving Community Centre, which was founded in 2009.
-It is based in the heart of a community bought together by the disease the all shared – leprosy.
+DMU Square Mile India also supports the Loving Community Centre, which was founded in 2009.
+It is based in the heart of a community bought together by the disease they all shared – leprosy.
 By supporting this centre, more than 150 people will have access to: